-There are currently only 2 states that have set a determined number of patients that can be cared for by a nurse; California and most recently, Massachusetts.
-California is the largest state by population size and often has very specific rules that regulate professional industries, such as healthcare.
+Currently, only two states have set a determined number of patients that can be cared for by a nurse; California and, most recently, Massachusetts.
+California is the largest state by population size and often has specific rules regulating professional industries, such as healthcare.
 There are many nurses and other bright minds in this field, so the state is proud to be a leader in enabling its workforce to be protected in many different scenarios.

-California has the highest recorded range of ratios, with as many as 6 patients to one nurse for psychiatric care.
-To put this in perspective, New York's average nurse-to-patient ratio for psychiatric care is around 3.6.
+California has the highest recorded range of ratios, with as many as six patients to one nurse for psychiatric care.
+To put this in perspective, New York's average nurse-to-patient ratio for psychiatric care is around 3:6.

 In addition to California and Massachusetts, 11 other states have taken steps forward to attempt to enact guidance regarding ratios.
 These are:

-State governments require that the hospitals within their jurisdiction form committees or their tribunals to determine the correct nurse-patient ratio depending on their circumstances.
-Policies and Procedures of each hospital must be well-documented to be extremely tenable in the event of a malpractice suit against their practitioners.
-It must also justify this number to the workforce, as nurses need to understand what is expected of them in each hospital.
+State governments require that the hospitals within their jurisdiction form committees or tribunals to determine the correct nurse-patient ratio depending on their circumstances.
+Each hospital's policies and procedures must be well-documented to be extremely tenable in case of a malpractice suit against their practitioners.
+It must also justify this number to the workforce, as nurses must understand what is expected of them in each hospital.

-This controversial topic has always been spoken about but was quickly moved along during the pandemic.
+This controversial topic has always been discussed but quickly moved along during the pandemic.
 It shined a light on the situation, and pressure is being put on governments and hospitals equally to share the burden of enacting proper legislation.